How Far Must A Parent Go To Prove A Change In Behaviour In Order To Regain Access?

 Ultimately, the court concluded that the father had “failed to establish there are any new facts or circumstances which – if they had existed at the time – would have resulted in a different order being made.”
 The court stated “(the father’s) defiant and resentful attitude throughout his testimony demonstrated that there has been no improvement – no material change – with respect to his lack of understanding about why he has not been allowed to see his children.
 As Justice Gordon noted in paragraph 76 of his judgment: “Indeed, it appears he lacks the insight as to his behavioural problems, and accepts no responsibility for his actions and continues to blame others.”

 The father’s motion was dismissed in its entirety.

 Issues of custody and access are some of the most important decisions to make during a separation or divorce.
 Custody decisions impact more than just where a child lives – they will also impact who makes decisions on behalf of children, and the obligations of each parent.
-Contact Lex Arbesman Legal by phone at 416-481-5604 or online to arrange a consultation today.
+Contact NULaw by phone at 416-481-5604 or online to arrange a consultation today.